psmits/shape_identification/README.md

 Identification of unique and different morphotypes from a set of landmark data without prior information.

+Comparison of various approaches

 Data
 ----

+Landmarks
-Landmarks from skull/necks of multiple familes of South American fish.
+-  skull/necks of multiple familes of South American fish.
+-  mouse vertebrae
+-  primate vertebrae
+-  turtle plastrons

 Methods